Backup Data

 • SongBookMidi.sqlite-wal

-They contain all the data and settings you have entered directly in SongBook (song titles, artists, genres, annotations, recorded page turns and pointers, MIDI commands to be sent,...).
+They contain all the data and settings you have made directly in SongBook (song titles, artists, genres, annotations, recorded paging and finger pointers, MIDI commands to send,...).

-If one of the files SongBookMidi.sqlite-shm or SongBookMidi.sqlite-wal has a size of 0, it does not need to be backed up.
-When restoring the backup to an iPad, this missing file must then be deleted from the target iPad beforehand.
+If either of the files SongBookMidi.sqlite-shm or SongBookMidi.sqlite-wal has a size of 0, it does not need to be backed up.
+When copying the backup back to an iPad, this missing file on the target iPad must be deleted beforehand.

-If you have used SongBook+'s photo-to-PDF function or imported texts from MIDI files, ChordPro files, MP3 files, etc., SongBook+ has also generated PDF files for you.
-In that case, you should back up all PDF files as well.
+If you have used the photo-to-PDF function of SongBook+ or imported texts from MIDI files, ChordPro files, MP3 files, etc., SongBook+ has also created PDF files for you.
+In this case, you should also back up all PDF files.

-Please refer to the page Using the Finder (on Mac Computer) to see how to access SongBook+ files using Finder.
+Please see the page With Finder (on Mac Computer) to find out how to access the files of SongBook+ with Finder.

-Select the files you want to back up (at least the 4 files listed above).
-Multiple files can be selected by holding the “Command” key on the keyboard while clicking the files with the mouse.
-All files can be selected using the keyboard shortcut “Command+A”.
+Select the files you want to back up (at least the 4 files mentioned above).
+Multiple files can be selected with the mouse while holding the "Command" key on the keyboard.
+All files can be selected with the keyboard shortcut "Command+A".

 Drag these files into another Finder window in the prepared folder where you want to back up the files.

-Please refer to the page Using iTunes (on Windows PC or older Mac Computer) to see how to access SongBook+ files using iTunes.
+Please see the page With iTunes (on Windows PC or older Mac Computer) to find out how to access the files of SongBook+ with iTunes.

-Then press “Save as...”.
-Select a destination folder on your computer where you want to save your data.
+Then press "Save As…".
+Choose a destination folder on your computer where you want to save your data.

-Please refer to the page Using Wi-Fi Sharing (Windows PC, Mac Computer) to see how to access SongBook+ files via WLAN sharing.
+Please see the page With Wi-Fi Sharing (Windows PC, Mac Computer) to find out how to access the files of SongBook+ with WLAN sharing.

-Drag these files into the prepared destination folder on your computer where you want to back up the files.
+Drag these files into the prepared target folder on your computer where you want to back up the files.

-First, create a new, appropriately named folder with the Files app at the desired destination (in your cloud app or on the USB stick), e.g., SongBook-Backup-1, in which you want to store the backed up files.
+First, use the Files app to create a new, appropriately named folder at the desired destination (in your cloud app or on the USB stick), e.g., SongBook-Backup-1, where you want to store the backed-up files.

-In the following example, we show how to back up the entire SongBook folder along with all files.
-If you only want to back up the 4 files mentioned above, you can perform this process 4 times with the individual files.
+In the following example, we show how you can back up the entire SongBook folder along with all files.
+If you only want to back up the 4 files mentioned above, you can do this process 4 times with the individual files.

 Open the "Files" app.